Discover Split region

 Average temperatures at the seaside are: 6ºC to 11ºC (43ºF to 52º F) in January and 21ºC to 27ºC (70ºF to 81ºF) in August.

-Currency used is called Kuna (Currency Code=HRK), which refers to a marten, an animal whose fur was used as a mean of payment throughout Croatian history.
+The currency used is called Kuna (Currency Code=HRK), which refers to a marten, an animal whose fur was used as a means of payment throughout Croatian history.

-Subunit is called Lipa and it refers to linden (lime) tree.
+The subunit is called Lipa and it refers to the linden (lime) tree.
 1 Kuna = 100 Lipa

 Foreign currencies can be exchanged at banks, exchange offices, post offices, travel agencies, and hotels.
 At most locations, it is possible to pay with credit cards, while Kuna in cash can be taken out from an ATM.

 Office hours in Croatia are generally 08:00-15:00 Shopping hours are Mon-Fri 08:00-20:00, Sat from 08:00 to 13:00 Bank hours are Mon-Fri 08:00-20:00.
 Supermarkets are open from 07.00 to 21:00 seven days a week.

 Croatia abounds with historical and cultural monuments from different periods due to turbulent historical events and the interweaving of different cultures.
 Its architecture on the coastline is characterized by the influences of the Mediterranean culture, and many ancient monuments from the Greek and Roman period can be found along the coast.